 - Podcasts - You can import podcast blog posts from Blogger, Tumblr, and WordPress.
 You can also use the SoundCloud or Audio Block to upload archived episodes.
 For help transitioning your RSS feed, visit Transferring a podcast.

 To recreate content you can't import, follow these tips:

 - When copying and pasting text, remove text formatting to avoid importing stray HTML tags.
 These can interfere with your site's style settings.

 - Format your images for display on the web so they look great on different screen sizes.

 You might want to keep your navigation menus, pages, and words as similar as possible to your old site, or you can take this move as an opportunity to refresh your content and structure.

-- Products - Create and sell products by connecting a payment processor and setting up Squarespace Commerce.
+- Store - Create and sell products by connecting a payment processor and setting up Squarespace Commerce.